Bulk waste collection just got more flexible and convenient with the start of the verge valet trial.

 The Tim Winton Award is open to Western Australian school students in years one to twelve.
 Stories submitted must be an original piece of prose writing, no more than 2000 words in length.
 Entries must be the sole work of the entrant.

-The award is judged by a panel of local authors, educators and librarians.
 Entries are judged individually in the following school year categories:

 Lower primary – school years one and two